 I think that right place for our tandem is at the heart of the model, deeper than Song and Boomgaarden (2017) dig – it is in modeling the Fig. 2 (Slater 2015: 389).
 It is because of your expertise as RMS’s author and also behavioral scientist.
 Start of work here seems shamefully trivial: Identity Relevant Attitudes (IRAs) stimulates Identity-Consistent Content Choice (IC3) which in turn increases two variables – Accessibility of Social Identity (AoSI) and Accessibility of Identity-Relevant Attitudes (AoIRAs) – these variables influence each other and also IRAs.
 So, it is system of 5 equations, each variable influenced by 1–3 other.
 Adventure starts with coefficients for these equations!
 And here I need your first helping hand.

 Do you have an idea or estimation about these relationships?
 How do IRAs turn into IC3?
 Is it qualitative relationship (being neutral I read both sides, but slightly turning to one side leads me to consume – let’s say – 70 % of information from this side with respective spin) or more fine-grained (ideally, we are able to formulate exact equation of relationship between level of attitude – orientation and intensity – and the proportion of IC3 in all news consumed)?
 Are there some studies from which we might estimate these coefficients?
 (I am sorry, it must sound so lazy, but seeking relevant literature usually takes me days, so your good advises could save a lot of working time here…) And same set of questions I have regarding every relationship in Fig. 2.
-A bit harder questin is, how do accessibilities (AoSI and AoIRAs) change IRAs – I intuitively feel it that accessibilities are very important, because they unlock the possibility of attitude change, but on the other hand, when one hand unlocks the box with jewell, there must be another hand stealing it from box (or another action of unlocking hand).
-I just feel that we are missing some additional varible – I don’t know… interpreted content or information?
+A bit harder question is, how do accessibilities (AoSI and AoIRAs) change IRAs – I intuitively feel it that accessibilities are very important, because they unlock the possibility of attitude change, but on the other hand, when one hand unlocks the box with jewell, there must be another hand stealing it from box (or another action of unlocking hand).
+I just feel that we are missing some additional variable – I don’t know… interpreted content or information?
 I just feel that after unlocking IRAs via AoSI and AoIRAs – or let’s use another metaphor – after taking off the armor of low accessibility the IRAs are naked (highly accessible and so susceptible for change), but ‘something’ must use this opportunity and attack and change the IRAs.
 I am probably wrong, but I can’t imagine how accessibility itself could do change the IRAs.
 But you know, my furthest journey was agenda-setting with some light flavor of priming and framing, so I am not good now in handling accessibility right and right now…